Introduction to Apologetics

 - Philippians 1:7 “Defense and confirmation of the gospel”

-Rejection of Christ and the authenticity of scripture is usually for one of the following reasons:
+Rejection of Christ and the Authenticity of Scripture is Usually for the Following Reasons

 - Ignorance.
-Jesus said, ““You are mistaken (do error), not understanding the Scriptures nor the power of God” (Matthew 22:29 NASB).
-“My people (perish) are destroyed for lack of knowledge” (Hosea 4:6 NASB).
+Jesus said, “You are mistaken (do error), not understanding the Scriptures nor the power of God” (Matthew 22:29).
+“My people (perish) are destroyed for lack of knowledge” (Hosea 4:6).
 This is often self imposed and willful ignorance, refusing to look at the facts.
 Read also Romans 1:18-23.

 - Pride.
-“How can you believe, when you receive glory from one another and you do not seek the glory that is from the one and only God” (John 5:44 NASB).
+“How can you believe, when you receive glory from one another and you do not seek the glory that is from the one and only God” (John 5:44).
 This is often spiritual or religious pride, “That is what I believe and I don’t care what you say.”

 - Moral problems (sin).
 “This is the judgment, that the Light has come into the world, and men loved the darkness rather than the Light, for their deeds were evil.
-For everyone who does evil hates the Light, and does not come to the Light for fear that his deeds will be exposed” (John 3:19-20 NASB).
-If they accept the authority of scripture and Christ they might have to change some things, God will begin dealing with things in their life, like Jesus did with the rich young ruler (Mark 10:17-27).
+For everyone who does evil hates the Light, and does not come to the Light for fear that his deeds will be exposed” (John 3:19-20).
+If they accept the authority of scripture and Christ they might have to change, God will begin dealing with things in their life, like Jesus did with the rich young ruler (Mark 10:17-27).

 - Self will.
-“You are unwilling to come to Me so that you may have life” (John 5:40 NASB).
+“You are unwilling to come to Me so that you may have life” (John 5:40).
 Jesus demands to be Lord and we want to do our own thing and run our own life.

 - Through unity.
-Jesus prayed, “That they may all be one… that the world may believe that You sent Me” (John 17:21 NASB).
+Jesus prayed, “That they may all be one… that the world may believe that You sent Me” (John 17:21).
 Dr. Francis Schaeffer called love and unity among God’s people the great apologetic.
 Jesus prayed that we all might be one (unified) in order that the world would believe Jesus was sent to be the Savior of the world.
-When the world sees Christians from diverse backgrounds and varied economic and social statuses experiencing unity and love for one another it’s a testimony and proof of the gospel.
+When the world sees Christians from diverse backgrounds, varied economic and social statuses experiencing unity and love for one another it’s a testimony to the proof of the gospel.
 Read also 1 Corinthians 1:10, Romans 16:17 and Ephesians 4:11-16.

 - With our lives.
-Paul said, “You are our letter, written in our hearts, known and read by all men” (2 Corinthians 3:2 NASB).
-We are to present a defense of the gospel with our lives.
+Paul said, “You are our letter, written in our hearts, known and read by all men” (2 Corinthians 3:2).
+We are to present a defense of the gospel, not only verbally, but also with our lives.
+St. Francis of Assisi put it this way, “Preach the Gospel at all times.
+When necessary, use words.”
 Men will read our lives for the better or worse.
-Jesus faithfully represented the Father – “Jesus Christ, who is the faithful witness” (Revelation 1:5 KJV).
+Jesus faithfully represented the Father – “Jesus Christ, who is the faithful witness” (Revelation 1:5).
 Will we faithfully represent Him?
-He gave us the empowerment of the Holy Spirit for this very purpose.
-“You shall receive power when the Holy Spirit has come upon you; and you shall be witnesses” (Acts 1:8 NKJV).
-Let’s make a defense of the faith by means of our lives.
+He gave us the empowerment of the His Spirit for this very purpose.
+“You shall receive power after that the Holy Ghost is come upon you; and you shall be witnesses” (Acts 1:8).
+Let’s make a defense of the faith by means of our lives and words.